bridgetrosefitz/raci_api/README.md

-# README
+# RACI Project Management, Back-end

-This repo contains the API for [this](https://raci.team) productivity app, a simple interface for using the RACI framework for team roles.
-View the full README in the [front-end repo](https://github.com/bridgetrosefitz/raci).
+🤓 This repo contains the API for [this RACI project management app](https://raci.team), a simple interface for implementing the Responsible-Accountable-Consulted-Informed framework for roles on a team.

+👉 View the full README in the [front-end repo](https://github.com/bridgetrosefitz/raci).